When is the best time to see Great White Sharks in Cape Town, South Africa?

 If it is a morning excursion, after the trip.
 Althernatively, before the afternoon trip.

 What experience do your guides have?

-Our guides have worked with the sharks and wildlife around the island for long periods.
+Our guides are registered Shark Cage Diving guides and have worked with the sharks and wildlife around the island for long periods.
 They are passionate about the animals and will ensure you receive an educational encounter you will remember.